infernet-h2020/DCAlign/README.md

 # Description

-This package contains the implementation of `DCAlign`, a tool for aligning biological sequences to a DCA model of a seed, discussed in [Aligning biological sequences by exploiting residue conservation and coevolution](https://link.aps.org/doi/10.1103/PhysRevE.102.062409). `DCAlign` requires, together with the set of sequences to be aligned, a model for the seed composed of:
+This package contains the implementation of `DCAlign`, a tool for aligning biological sequences to a DCA model of a seed, discussed in [Aligning biological sequences by exploiting residue conservation and coevolution](https://link.aps.org/doi/10.1103/PhysRevE.102.062409).

+## New release
+A new release of the package is available in the `v1.0` branch.

+## First implementation
+`DCAlign` requires, together with the set of sequences to be aligned, a model for the seed composed of:

 - a DCA model;
 - a set of penalties for opening and extending insertions; they can be site-dependent;